PhilipSnows/quartz/content/Commandment 03.md

 ![600](https://i.imgur.com/cjuehNy.png)

 ## The P2W Code 🐳
->“You have controlled your fear.
+>[!quote] “You have controlled your fear.
 Now, open your wallet.
 Only your savings can destroy me.”
+>
 > —Lord Whale and the teachings of the Dark Side

 ![600](https://i.imgur.com/AOqoAM9.png)